 Notes

-Start with cold salted water: Add the potatoes to the pot before turning on the heat.
-This helps them cook more evenly and gives them better flavor from the start.
+Start with cold salted water: Add the potatoes before turning on the heat so they cook evenly and have flavor from the start.

-Roast the garlic until soft: The garlic cloves should mash easily with little effort.
-If they still feel firm, air fry them a few more minutes.
+Roast the garlic until soft: The cloves should mash easily.
+If they still feel firm, cook them a little longer.

-Taste before adding extra salt: Steak seasoning usually includes salt, so mix everything first, then taste before adding more.
+Taste before adding salt: Steak seasoning usually includes salt, so mix everything first, then adjust.

-Mash, then stir: Use a potato masher to break down the potatoes and roasted garlic, then switch to a spoon to gently mix in the cream, seasoning, and brown butter.
-This keeps the potatoes creamy instead of gluey.
+Mash, then stir: Use a potato masher first, then switch to a spoon once the cream and butter are added.
+This helps keep the potatoes creamy instead of gluey.

-Save some brown butter for the top: A drizzle of reserved brown butter with chives or thyme makes these feel extra special for Thanksgiving or holiday dinners.
+Save some butter for topping: A small drizzle of browned butter with chives or thyme makes the potatoes look finished for holiday meals.